People of the Past

 Sticks is still residing in Alcona along with his lovely wife.

 Beefloaf first debuted on his show TxDP (Techno Exploration Dance Party) and that eventually evolved into Beefloaf’s Primal Cuts.
 TxDP was about teaching people that there are different genres of beeps and boops.
 Not all techno is the same, or equal.
 In that time he got his own Dj equipment and learned how to mix, and with Primal Cuts he pushed himself to learn faster by not listening to what he was about to mix.
 Which ultimately lead to a few explicits words being played over the airwaves, train wrecking, unbalanced levels and effects that weren’t synching with the beats but a fun listen and a good learning experience for him.
 He is known for doing an overnight 12 hour non-stop, Dj shift over St Patrick’s Day.
 He also got into vinyl and would go to thrift stores and buy random vinyl and just pick a spot on a side and play it.
 That lead to a monthly installment of random vinyl nights with Beefloaf.
+He made a brief reappearance in 2022 with ADHD Algorithm.

 “The end isn’t the end, maybe a pause but never the end.” – Beefloaf